-The requirements of this Section for selection of anchoring equipment do not apply to oil tankers of 150 m in length and above as well as bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015.
-The requirements for anchoring equipment of the said ships are regulated by Common Structural Rules for Bulk Carriers and Oil Tankers.
+The requirements of this Section for selection of anchoring equipment do not apply to oil tankers of 150 m in length and above as well as bulk carriers of 90 m in length and above, contracted for construction on or after 1 July 2015, but before 1 January 2022.
+The requirements for anchoring equipment of the said ships are regulated by the IACS Common Structural Rules for Bulk Carriers and Oil Tankers1.

-If a ship in addition to the anchor arrangement or anchoring equipment 3.1.2 specified in 3.1.1 is provided with some other anchor arrangement or anchoring equipment (for example, special anchors and winches on dredgers, mooring anchors on lightships, etc.), such anchor arrangement or anchoring equipment is regarded as special one and is not subject to the Register survey.
+3.1.2 If a ship in addition to the anchor arrangement or anchoring equipment specified in 3.1.1 is provided with some other anchor arrangement or anchoring equipment (for example, special anchors and winches on dredgers, mooring anchors on lightships, etc.), such anchor arrangement or anchoring equipment is regarded as special one and is not subject to the Register survey.
 The use of anchor arrangement specified in 3.1.1 as a working special arrangement for moving the dredgers and also for holding the dredgers in place in the course of dredging carried out by grabs may be allowed; in so doing the required data characterizing the conditions of work of anchor arrangement elements (the value and degree of dynamics of acting forces, the degree of intensity of work and wear rate of the anchor arrangement elements, etc.) shall be submitted.

 3.1.3 For all ships other than fishing vessels, the anchoring equipment shall be selected from Table 3.1.3-1, for fishing vessels - from Table 3.1.3-2.
-For fishing vessels, when Equipment Number exceeds 720, the anchoring equipment shall be selected from Table 3.1.3-1 based on Equipment Number determined in compliance with 3.2 in the case of ships of unrestricted service and of restricted area of navigation R1, and based on Equipment Number reduced:
+For fishing vessels, when Equipment Number exceeds 720, the anchoring equipment shall be selected from Table 3.1.3-1.

-by 15 % in the case of ships of restricted areas of navigation R2, R2-RSN, R2-RSN(4,5) and R3-RSN;
+The Equipment Number is determined in compliance with 3.2 for ships of unrestricted service and of restricted area of navigation R1, and is reduced:

-by 25 % in the case of ships of restricted area navigation R3, taking into account of the provisions specified in 3.1.4, 3.3.1, 3.3.2, 3.4.1, 3.4.2, 3.4.3, 3.4.7 and 3.4.10.
+by 15 % for ships of restricted areas of navigation R2, R2-RSN, R2-RSN(4,5) and R3-RSN; by 25 % for ships of restricted area navigation R3, taking into account of the provisions specified in 3.1.4, 3.3.1, 3.3.2, 3.4.1, 3.4.2 and 3.4.3.